Cain and Abel: Etymology

-Academic theologian Joseph Blenkinsopp holds that Cain and Abel are symbolic rather than real.
-Like almost all of the persons, places and stories in the Primeval history (the first eleven chapters of Genesis), they are mentioned nowhere else in the Hebrew Bible, a fact that suggests that the History is a late composition attached to Genesis to serve as an introduction.
-Just how late is a matter for dispute: the history may be as late as the Hellenistic period (first decades of the 4th century BCE), but the high level of Babylonian myth behind its stories has led others to date it to the Babylonian exile (6th century BCE).
-A prominent Mesopotamian parallel to Cain and Abel is the Sumerian myth of the Courtship of Inanna and Dumuzid, in which the shepherd Dumuzid and the farmer Enkimdu compete for the affection of the goddess Inanna, with Dumuzid (the shepherd) winning out.
-Another parallel is Enlil Chooses the Farmer-God, in which the shepherd-god Emesh and the farmer-god Enten bring their dispute over which of them is better to the chief god Enlil, who rules in favor of Enten (the farmer).
+The academic theologian Joseph Blenkinsopp holds that Cain and Abel are symbolic rather than real.
+Like almost all of the persons, places and stories in the primeval history (the first eleven chapters of Genesis), they are mentioned nowhere else in the Hebrew Bible, a fact that for some scholars suggests that the history is a late composition attached to Genesis to serve as an introduction.
+The date is also disputed: the history may be as late as the Hellenistic period (first decades of the 4th century BCE) or as early as the 9th-8th centuries BCE, but the high level of Babylonian myth behind its stories has led others to date it to the Babylonian exile (6th century BCE).
+A prominent Mesopotamian parallel to Cain and Abel is Enlil Chooses the Farmer-God, in which the shepherd-god Emesh and the farmer-god Enten bring their dispute over which of them is better to the chief god Enlil, who rules in favor of Enten (the farmer).

 Christian interpretation

+The author of the Epistle to the Hebrews, in Hebrews 11:4, makes a brief reference to the Cain and Abel story:

 Islamic interpretation

-The story appears in the Quran 5:27-31:
+The story of Cain and Abel appears in the Quran 5:27–31:

-The story of Cain and Abel has always been used as a deterrent from murder in Islamic tradition.
+The story of Cain and Abel has been used as a deterrent from murder in Islamic tradition.
 Abdullah ibn Mas'ud reported that Muhammad said in a hadith: